 Our results indicate that firms with higher digital resilience, as measured through our pre-pandemic WFH index, performed significantly better in general, and in non-essential industries in particular, where WFH feasibility was necessary to continue operation.

 Source: Digital Resilience: How Work-From-Home Feasibility Affects Firm Performance.
 March 2021

 Many businesses have spent the last 18+mths experimenting with WFH digital and collaboration technologies but the use of VR/AR had not been widespread pre-pandemic.
 When remote working took off in earnest many organizations suddenly looked at VR/AR through a new lens to solve mission-critical problems like customer engagement and collaboration; employee collaboration; employee onboarding and workplace training.

 But in terms of criteria to follow when evaluating technologies including VR/AR for business, we like this article from Vera Solutions, which we have adapted for assessing VR/AR tech.
 See below:

 Like this emailed to you as a PDF?
 Email us.

 Can you think of any other questions that would be helpful to ask?
 Share your thoughts.

 In case you missed it

-Like Snobal Midweek? | Signup to receive your copy delivered direct to your inbox each week.
+Like Snobal Weekly? | Signup to receive your copy delivered directly to your inbox each week.